Traditional Latin Mass Newcomers Guide

 o The “extraordinary form”, the older pre-Vatican II Mass of the 1962 Roman Missal

-The table below shows the close correspondence betweens the various parts and prayers of the old and new Masses.
-The fact that the principal parts of one form of the Mass are virtually the same as in the other and that they occur in the same order, with many of the prayers worded almost identically corroborates the declaration of Pope Benedict XVI that the ordinary form (1970 Missal of Paul VI) and the extraordinary form (1962 Missal of John XXIII) are indeed two equally valid forms of one and the same Roman Rite of Holy Mass.
+The table below shows the close correspondence between the various parts and prayers of the old and new Masses.
+The fact that the principal parts of one form of the Mass are virtually the same as in the other — and that they occur in the same order, with many of the prayers worded almost identically — corroborates the declaration of Pope Benedict XVI that the ordinary form (OF) and the extraordinary form (EF) are indeed two equally valid forms of one and the same Roman Rite of Holy Mass.

 After participating in this way at several traditional Masses, you may be ready to use a missalette—like the one pictured at left below—to follow the prayers more closely, and to begin to familiarize yourself with smaller details so as to follow more closely the actions of the priest at the altar.
 Pick one up off the entrance table on your way into Latin Mass.
 It shows the Order of Mass with Latin on the left, English on the right.

 The parts of the traditional Latin Mass that are printed in green below are contained in the 4-page inserts (like the one above right) that are available at each Sunday Mass at Holy Ghost Church in Knoxville.
-All the other parts are contained in the red- or purple-back missalettes that are also provided.
+All the other parts are contained in missalettes.
 Most people move the insert through the missalette as the Mass proceeds, so they can follow and pray the variable "proper parts" (insert) and fixed "ordinary" parts (missalette) in turn.
 Note the pairing of EF parts on the left and the corresponding OF parts on the right.